mateussobucki/nodejs-REST-API-for-social-media-site/README.md

 # Node.js REST API for Social Media Site

 A RESTful API backend for a social media application, built with JavaScript and Node.js.
 Supports real-time communication via WebSockets alongside standard HTTP endpoints.
+> **Note:** Some npm packages may be deprecated and need to be switched for different ones.

 ## Tech Stack